What you can do in the Office apps on an Android, iOS, or Windows mobile device with an Office 365 subscription

 All Office 365 plans allow you to view documents using the Word, Excel, PowerPoint, or OneNote apps for iOS, Android, or Windows mobile devices.
 However, the features and documents available to you depend whether or not you're using an Office 365 qualifying plan or non-qualifying plan, or if you have a one-time purchase of Office.
 Be sure to check that your device also meets the system requirements to use the apps.

 Important: If you're using an iPad Pro or a Windows 10 device with a screen size larger than 10.1 inches, you must have a qualifying Office 365 plan to edit documents.
-See the section below, Check your plan to see what you can do in the Office apps for a list of what features are available with your plan or version of Office.
-To learn more about Office apps on the iPad Pro, see the Office blog post Microsoft Office apps are ready for the iPad Pro.
+Check below to see what features are available with your plan or version of Office.

 Check your plan to see what you can do in the Office apps